srivatsan88/sector/README.md

 ```

 > **Note:** The library requires SpaCy and NLTK for NLP processing.
 Ensure you have the necessary model by running:
-> You can download the [python file](https://github.com/srivatsan88/sector/raw/main/download_models.py) and run it to download all models
+> You can download the [python file - download_models](https://github.com/srivatsan88/sector/raw/main/download_models.py) and run it to download all models
-> If your behind firewall then set proxy or manually download the files from respective project repo and install
+> If you are behind firewall and access is blocked then set proxy or manually download the files from respective project repo and install
 >
 > ```bash
 > python download_models.py